-- (1) To review annually the independence of each Director with reference to the criteria set out in the Code and the 2012 Code: - (2) To review all nominations for new appointments and re-appointments of Directors (including Directors who are over the age of 70) and put forth their recommendations for approval by the Board; and - (3) To determine whether a Director is able to and has been adequately carrying out his duties as a Director of the Company, particularly, when a Director has multiple Board representations.; - (4) To review Board succession plans, in particular, the Chairman and CEO; - (5) To assess the effectiveness of the Board as a whole and its Board Committees; and - (6) To review training and professional development programmes for the Board.
+- (1) To review annually the independence of each Director with reference to the criteria set out in the 2012 Code; - (2) To review all nominations for new appointments and re-appointments of Directors (including Directors who are over the age of 70) and put forth their recommendations for approval by the Board; - (3) To determine whether a Director is able to and has been adequately carrying out his duties as a Director of the Company, particularly, when a Director has multiple Board representations; - (4) To review Board succession plans, in particular, the Chairman and MD; - (5) To assess the effectiveness of the Board as a whole and its Board Committees and Directors; and - (6) To review training and professional development programmes for the Board.

-All Directors subject themselves to re-nomination and re-election at least once every three (3) years.
-Pursuant to the Article 99(2) of the Company's Articles of Association, Mr. Lai Chun Loong and Mr. Charles George St. John Reed will retire by rotation at the forthcoming Annual General Meeting ("AGM").
+All Directors would subject themselves to re-nomination and re-election at least once every three (3) years.
+Pursuant to the Article 99(2) of the Company's Articles of Association, Mr Lee Keen Whye and Mr Loudon Frank McLean Owen will retire by rotation at the forthcoming Annual General Meeting ("AGM").
+The retiring Directors may offer themselves for re-election.

-Pursuant to Section 153(6) of the Companies Act, Mr. Bernard Chen Tien Lap who is due to retire at the forthcoming AGM, and being eligible, offer himself for re-appointment.
+Pursuant to Section 153(6) of the Companies Act, Mr Bernard Chen Tien Lap and Mr Lai Chun Loong are due to retire at the forthcoming AGM, and being eligible, offer themselves for re-appointment.